ThomasVitale/microservices-with-spring-masterclass/README.md

   to persist data in relational databases with R2DBC using Spring Data in reactive applications.
 * _PostgreSQL Driver (`io.r2dbc:r2dbc-postgresql`)_ provides an R2DBC driver that allows the application to connect to a PostgreSQL database reactively.
-* _Lombok (`org.projectlombok:lombok`)_ is an annotation library that helps reducing boilerplate code.
-It's not required, but it'll help me showing you cleaner and more focused examples.
 * _Eureka Discovery Client (`org.springframework.cloud:spring-cloud-starter-netflix-eureka-client`)_ provides
   integration with a Eureka Server.
 * _Config Client (`org.springframework.cloud:spring-cloud-starter-config`)_ provides integration with a Config Server.